 The rivalry has remained just as strong in recent years, due in part to the two teams’ frequent top-25 rankings.
 Pomp and pageantry abound at every annual game, which has been the regular-season finale for the schools since 1935.
 Ohio State has won the last eight meetings, making Michigan hungry for a 2021 upset.

 Series History: Alabama leads 47-37-1.
 First game was played in 1893.

-You may call us biased, but fans and analysts alike agree that The Iron Bowl is one of the biggest and fiercest rivalries in all of U.S. sports.
-The Alabama Crimson Tide and the Auburn Tigers have long been bitter rivals – in fact, the early games were so combative that the teams ceased playing one another for 41 years, only resuming the matchup when the Alabama State Congress threatened to cut school funding to both teams.
+You may call us biased, but fans and analysts alike agree that this game is one of the biggest and fiercest rivalries in all of U.S. sports.
+U of A and the Auburn Tigers have long been bitter rivals – in fact, the early games were so combative that the teams ceased playing one another for 41 years, only resuming the matchup when the Alabama State Congress threatened to cut school funding to both teams.

 Want to revel in a rivalry for yourself?
-WestGate can help you get in on the Iron Bowl action.
-Our luxurious facility is just steps from Bryant-Denny Stadium and offers the ultimate tailgating experience for all Crimson Tide games.
-The 2021 Iron Bowl will be held in Auburn, but that doesn’t mean you can’t get your tailgate on here in T-Town!
+WestGate can help you get in on the action.
+Our luxurious facility is just steps from the Stadium and offers the ultimate tailgating experience for all college football games.
+The 2021 face-off will be held in Auburn, but that doesn’t mean you can’t get your tailgate on here in T-Town!
 Book your stay today!